cpen333/cpen333.github.io/_labs/mutex.md

 ### Writing the System Logger

-Much of the code is provide for you.
-The *child* process accepts three arguments from the command-line in the `argv` vector: a name, a logfile path, and a number of messages to print (**Note:** the zeroeth entry in `argv` is always the executable name).
+Much of the code for the system logger is provided for you.
+The *child* process accepts three arguments from the command-line in the `argv` array: a name, a log-file path, and a number of messages to print (**Note:** the zeroeth entry in `argv` is always the executable name, so `argc` actually has a value of 4).
 The main method parses the inputs and runs the logger client function `run_logger`.
-The logger than prints a number of messages, both the the log file and to standard output, at random time intervals.
+The logger then prints a number of messages, both to the log file and to standard output, at random time intervals.

-Your job is to make the logging function run so that it is synchronized with other processes using mutual exclusion.
-You will need to use the `cpen333::process::mutex` for this, and perhaps a lock.
+Your job is to make the `run_logger` function safe for concurrent use with other processes using mutual exclusion.
+You will need to use the `cpen333::process::mutex` for this, and perhaps a lock such as `std::lock_guard` or `std::unique_lock`.
+You may find the library examples on mutexes helpful.

 `system_logger_child.cpp`:
 ```cpp